Transparent dark purple Travel Guide by Insurte logo

 When it comes to studying abroad in Europe in general, we created this guide to help students just like yourself adjust.
 However, there are some tips we have for you that are specific to Germany.

 A lot of stores are closed on Sundays.
-Depending where you are, that can even be grocery stores.
+Depending on where you are, that can even be grocery stores.
 While in the States, it's common to do grocery shopping on Sundays, you may need to adjust your schedule depending on where you are living.

 Rethink "better late than never".
 One thing you need to be aware of is punctuality.
 German culture prizes being on time and ready to go.
 Whether it's a party, athletic event, or class, try to be on time (not early or late, though early is better than late).

 Have cash on you.
 While card is generally accepted in most places, it may not be accepted everywhere.
-It's good to have a bit of cash on you, especially in the beginning of your journey until you learn where you can pay with your card and where you can't.
+It's good to have a bit of cash on you, especially at the beginning of your journey until you learn where you can pay with your card and where you can't.

 Take public transportation.
 Germany is known for its robust public transportation systems, especially in larger cities.
 Plus, as a student, you will get discounts, making inexpensive travel even cheaper.
 Win!